The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Professional Installation Time

-- Chimney height and condition.
+- Chimney height and overall condition.

 Real-Life Cost Scenarios